PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

     }
 ```

-Now the rest of the code in start is exactly the same as before!
+Tada!
+Now the rest of the code is exactly the same as before!
 I'll let you copy paste that from Voxel.cs.

-Now make a new empty gameObject in the Chunk scene (Chunk.unity) and add Chunk.cs to it as a component.
+Make a new empty gameObject in the Chunk scene (Chunk.unity) and add Chunk.cs to it as a component.
 Also don't forget to set the material.
 If you click play you'll see a chunk drawn!

 # Optimized Chunk
-If you look at the inside of our current chunk you might see something like this
+If you look at the inside of the current chunk you will see something like this

 ![unoptimized chunk mesh](/Assets/unoptimized_chunk_mesh.png)

 To make it so voxel's don't draw their side if that side has a neighboring voxel, we need an algorithm to calculate where we want and don't want voxel's.
 For terrains the most popular option is to use Noise.
 Perlin Noise, Complex Noise, Value Noise...
 Noise is a way of getting smoothed random numbers.
-Most noise algorithms take in an offset in either 2D or 3D and then return a number between 0 and 1.
-If you saved the values of a noise function on a texture fading between black (0) and white (1) it might look like this.
+Most noise algorithms take in an offset in either 2D or 3D and then return a number between -1 to 1 (sometimes 0 to +1).
+If you saved the values of a noise function on a texture fading between black (-1) and white (1) it might look like this.

 ![TODO textured greyscale perlin noise image]()